Hello and welcome, kitten!

 I do want to point out that ‘props’ aren’t necessary to many in their practice, however, I love the visual element of my craftings and find it helps me focus more easily.
 Plus, to be entirely honest, I simply enjoy the witchy, mystical feelings engendered by wax sealing a spell jar or inscribing and anointing candles etc!

 An aim of magick is to train the mind by harnessing and making more consciously accessible such higher faculties as intuition, inspiration and the creative imagination, and by drawing on the power of the unconscious.
-In other words, to try and use more than the 10% of our brain’s capacity than we do!
+In other words, to try and use more than 10% of our brain’s capacity than we do!

 It assumes belief in or experience of subtle energies.
-Acts such as meditation, breath control, visualisation, ritual, and others, are all designed to improve our body and mind, to better balance us, and to enable us to perceive and wield more subtle energies.
+Acts such as meditation, breath control, visualisation, ritual, and others, are all designed to improve our body and mind, to better balance us, and enable us to perceive and wield more subtle energies.

 I had been incorporating many of the elements I’ve mentioned above along my spiritual path but I was at a loss as to how to articulate my beliefs as they seemed so disparate.
 Given my love of language, if I can’t frame my thoughts or feelings in words they become invalid.